Pennsylvania Office of General Counsel

 Pennsylvania Governor's Office of General Counsel is an executive-level agency in Pennsylvania providing legal services to all executive agencies, boards, and commissions and select independent agencies of the Government of Pennsylvania.
 It is governed by the Commonwealth Attorneys Act of 1980.

+List of Appointed General Counsel

+The following list of attorneys have served in the role of General Counsel since its inception: